 For example, if you want to practice your skills as a typist, you might like to try one of the many typing games that are available online.
 Playing these once in a while can help you improve the accuracy and speed of your typing, and some even turn this practice into a competition, pitting your final scores against those of fellow players around the world.

 Another option is to make studying itself into a game.
 Establish a goal for how long you want to study in a given week or day, and if you achieve that goal, give yourself a little reward.
-The promise of a favorite dessert or a nice, long bubble bath can be a great encouragement and can help you on the road to mastering your legal assistant studies.
+The promise of a favourite dessert or a nice, long bubble bath can be a great encouragement and can help you on the road to mastering your legal assistant studies.

 Visit the Academy of Learning Career College for information about our program!